JavaPantry/MockStoreApp/MockExtJs6_bsd/MockWebExtJs6_bsd/ReadMe.md

 5. TODO - <AP>: rename BsdClientController to ?_BsdClientUIController?_
 6. TODO - <AP>: Really need to understand how to resolve conflicts in merging
 7. TODO - <AP>: Should I make extJs form submit json in bsd/update* ?
-8. TODO - <AP>: on store tab add button [manage selected store] or listener to double click on grid
-9. on click switch to new panel in card layout
-10. this panel contains two same tables with stores pointed to two data sources

 11. left one pointed to products within store (assigned to store)
 12. right one pointed to products not within store (globally available but not assigned to selected store)
 13. there are buttons between grids